 Also read: Malawi’s 2019 Presidential Results Annulled

 As I stood on the line at the polling center, I couldn’t help but think that this was the perfect reset that was needed.
 Looking at events that have gone done in the past two to three years, you’d agree that as a country, we lost direction.
-So while the excitement is still in the air, I wanted to share with you all on how we can maximize on this opportunity that has availed itself to us.
+So while the excitement is still in the air, I wanted to share with you all how we can maximize this opportunity that has availed itself to us.
 That is, the importance of youth involvement in developmental issues and politics.

 - Lowering the fertilizer subsidy from K23000 to K4500